-Our inaugural Integrated Collection Assessment and Planning (ICAP) workshop will be held in winter 2020.
+Our inaugural Integrated Collection Assessment and Planning (ICAP) workshop will be held in early 2021 with a focus on Canada’s snakes.
 ICAP workshops bring together in situ and ex situ communities to inform zoo collection planning based on identified ex situ roles for a target group of species, adhering to established IUCN Guidelines on the Use of Ex Situ Management for Species Conservation.
 They are just one of several proven workshop processes designed to bring a diverse group of stakeholders together to develop management recommendations with broad support.

 Canadian Species Initiative Committee

 If you are interested in becoming involved or kept abreast of this initiative, or want more details, please contact us at email@example.com

 Integrating In-situ and Ex-situ Conservation Initiatives: A One Plan Approach to at-risk bumble bee conservation

 For more information about our work with the yellow-banded bumble bee and the many partners and collaborators that help make our one plan approach possible, visit our program webpage.